Scott Ogden

-Scott Ogden (born 16 October 2003) is an English Grand Prix motorcycle racer, competing in his inaugural Moto3 World Championship for Michael Laverty's VisionTrack Racing Team during 2022.
+Scott Ogden (born 16 October 2003) is an English Grand Prix motorcycle racer, competing from 2025 in the Moto3 World Championship with CIP Green Power on a KTM.

+For 2024 he raced on Honda for MLav Racing.

 He won the Motostar Moto3 (Standard) British Championship in 2019, and spent 2020 and 2021 in the Spanish (CEV) Junior World Championship.

 Career

 Moto3 World Championship

 Ogden crashed out of the first Moto3 race of the season at Losail on lap seven of 18, when running in 19th place.
 In the second race at Mandalika, he scored three points with a 13th-place finish.

 In the third race of the season at Argentina on 3 April, Ogden failed to finish the race, pitting six laps before the end.
 For the fourth race of the season at Circuit of the Americas near Austin, Texas on 10 April, Ogden finished in 12th position, scoring four championship points.

 At the fifth event held at Portimao, Portugal, in April, Ogden finished thirteenth.